usegalaxy-it/documentation/htcondor.md

 ## HTCondor Installation Step

-HTCondor consists of three primary roles: Submit, Central Manager, and Executor:
+HTCondor consists of three primary roles: Submit, Central Manager and Executor:

 1. Submit Role:
     The Submit role is responsible for submitting jobs to the HTCondor system.
-Users (*Galaxy*) interact with the Submit role to define the requirements, input data, and execution details of their jobs.
-They typically use a job description file to specify these parameters.
+Users (*Galaxy*) interact with the Submit role to define the requirements, input data, and execution details of the jobs.
 Once the job is submitted, the Submit role communicates with the Central Manager to find suitable resources for executing the job.
-It acts as the entry point for users to submit their computational tasks to the HTCondor system.
+It acts as the entry point for *Galaxy* to submit computational tasks to the HTCondor system.

 2. Central Manager Role:
     The Central Manager acts as the central coordination point within an HTCondor pool.
 It maintains a global view of the available computing resources and manages the job scheduling and resource allocation processes.
-When a job is submitted, the Central Manager receives the job request from the Submit role and matches it with appropriate resources in the pool.
-It considers factors such as job requirements, resource availability, and policies defined by the system administrator to make optimal scheduling decisions.
-The Central Manager also handles job matchmaking, negotiates resource allocations, and provides monitoring and status updates to the Submit role and other components.
+When a job is submitted, the Central Manager receives the job request from the Submit role and matches it with appropriate resources in the pool and provides monitoring and status updates to the Submit role and other components.

 3. Executor Role:
     The Executor role represents the computing resources available in the HTCondor pool, such as individual machines or clusters.
 Executors run on these resources and execute the submitted jobs.
 Once the Central Manager allocates a job to an Executor, it transfers the necessary input files and instructions to the Executor (in this setup the files and submit configurations are stored in shared directories).
 The Executor then manages the execution of the job, which can include launching and monitoring the application, handling input/output operations, and reporting the job status back to the Central Manager.
-Executors play a crucial role in executing jobs efficiently and providing the computing power required for the HTCondor system.

 Starting from version 9.0.0, HTCondor introduces a new authentication mechanism called IDTOKENS.
 With this method, it is necessary to set the same password for all machines in the cluster.
 To enable this authentication mechanism, the condor_collector process (located on the Central Manager in this configuration) will automatically generate the pool signing key named POOL upon startup if the file does not exist.
-It is recommended to use the latest stable version of HTCondor, which is currently v10.6.0.
+Using the latest stable version of HTCondor is recommended, which is currently v10.6.0.
 When setting up HTCondor, it is generally advised to follow a specific sequence: start with the central manager, add the access point(s), and finally, include the execute machine(s).
-The existing Ansible role `usegalaxy_eu.htcondor` can be used to set up HTCondor or it can be done manually.
+The existing Ansible role `usegalaxy_eu.htcondor` can be used to set up HTCondor or done manually.

 ### Central Manager